![]() deutsches Glossar |

 LOOP

-siding.
-This term is mainly used outside of North America.
+A track that is used for passing and overtaking trains.
+This term is mainly used outside of North America. (see also: SIDING)

 MAGNETIC RAIL BRAKE